sourcegraph/about/handbook/engineering/introducing_a_new_service.md

 ## Terminology

 When we say "service" here we are referring to code that runs _within a Docker container_.
-This may be one or more processes, servers, goroutines, threads, etc. operating in a single Docker container.
+This may be one or more processes, goroutines, threads, etc. operating in a single Docker container.

 ## When does introducing a new service make sense?